Bully ball is a term used in basketball to describe a style of physical play. When you “bully” another player, you are aggressive with your play.

 Bully ball is when a player uses his or her size and strength to take advantage of his or her opponent.
 This could mean aggressively backing down on a defender, creating hard screens, or forcibly boxing out to grab rebounds.

-This style of play is basically playing physical, contact basketball.
+This style of play is basically using your physical traits to play physical, contact basketball.

 In addition to that, bully ball doesn’t require much more than fundamental footwork.